“My Ahjussi” also known as “My Mister” is led by IU, Lee Sun Kyun, Park Ho San, Song Sae Byeok and Chang Ki Yong among many others.

 The drama is about three brothers who struggle in life, each carrying burdens and suffering problems.
 The middle brother (played by Lee Sun Kyun) meets a girl named Lee Ji An, she changes his life.

 The drama doesn’t have a particular universal plot that leads one way, its about three brothers and a girl in her 20s, they all struggle with problems.

-The drama wasn’t the biggest tvN success and had even attracted negative attention for portraying a real fight scene (I thought people were needlessly complaining) but it was personally to me one of my favorite kdramas EVER.
+The drama wasn’t the biggest tvN success and had even attracted negative attention for portraying a real fight scene (I thought people were needlessly complaining) but it was one of my favorite kdramas EVER.

 This is not only one of my favorite kdramas EVER but one of my favorite dramas in general.
 I watch English, German, Spanish, Arabic and Turkish dramas and this drama has one of the best casting choice, the best plots and the best performances.

 So far, 2018 has been a disappointing year in kdrama for me.
 The kdrama community was shaken to its core with many scandals, sexual harassment allegations and confirmations, cast leaving dramas and such.

 So it’s obvious that 2018 isn’t the best kdrama year.
 “My Ahjussi” was actually one of the dramas that suffered from the fall back of sexual harassment allegations, Oh Dal Su was supposed to play the eldest brother character but he was replaced because of sexual harassment scandal.

 The drama had actually begun shooting and even released a teaser featuring the three brothers along with Oh Dal Su.